bentoml/BentoML/docs/source/guides/metrics.rst

 ^^^^^^^^^^^^^^^^

 Measures the durations of requests processed by the API Server or Runner.
 The accuracy of the histogram depends on the range and granularity of histogram buckets.
-By default, The Prometheus default buckets covering from 0.005s to 10s range are used.
-The following configuration can be used to update the buckets configuration for request duration.
-The configuration keys ``min`` and ``max`` indicates the range of expected latecy duration to be tracked.
-The configuration key ``factor`` indicates granularity of the buckets and is used as the exponential factor to generate the buckets.
+The default Prometheus buckets covering the range from 0.005s to 10s are used.
+To override, the following configuration can be used to update the buckets configuration for the request duration metric.
+The configuration keys ``min`` and ``max`` indicates the expected range of request duration to be tracked.
+The configuration key ``factor`` controls granularity of the buckets and is used as the exponential factor to generate the buckets.
 For example, the configuration below will generate the following buckets ``(0.1, 0.2, 0.4, 0.8, 1.6, 3.2, 5.0, inf)``.
-See :ref:`configuration <guides/configuration:Configuration>` guide for more information on how to configure BentoML.
+See the :ref:`configuration <guides/configuration:Configuration>` guide for more information on how to configure BentoML.

 .. code-block:: yaml